The Best Natural Shampoos That Work Just as Well as Traditional Formulas

 While all these shampoos are fabulous options, most of the time I stick with a cleansing cream—specifically, Hairstory's New Wash.
 I love that it's basically a conditioner first, cleanser second, eliminating the need for both steps in the shower.
 But it still gets rid of grease and dirt effectively, leaving my strands so soft and frizz-free.

 GM Reverie Nude Shampoo ($38)

-Byrdie editorial director Faith turned me on to this chic-as-hell haircare line whose shampoo is just one in a seriously amazing lineup of products.
-This particular formula is crafted with sweet almond, zinc, and amino acids, along with a gorgeous, citrus-y blend of essential oils.
+Byrdie Editorial Director Faith turned me on to this chic-as-hell haircare line with a shampoo that's just one in a seriously amazing lineup of products.
+This particular formula is crafted with sweet almond, zinc, and amino acids, along with a gorgeous, citrusy blend of essential oils.

 Have any favorite all-natural formulas that we missed here?
-Call 'em out in the comments below.
+Call them out in the comments below.

 This post was originally published at an earlier date and has since been updated.